Project Based Learning (PBL)

 By making learning relevant to students, they see a purpose for mastering required skills and concepts.

-PBL differs from conventional school project work, where learning is teacher-centred and teacher-directed.
+Project Based Learning differs from conventional school project work, where learning is teacher-centred and teacher-directed.
 In PBL, teachers are the facilitators of learning, not the fount of knowledge.
 Students take on an authentic challenge and are guided through a series of activities and benchmarks towards a concluding event.